-- 1. Market lambs must weigh between 110 and 160 pounds. - Classes will be determined by weight.
+- 1. Market lambs must weigh between 110 and 160 pounds. - 2.
+Classes will be determined by weight.
 Superintendents will decide class breaks depending on number of entries. - 3.
-At the discretion of superintendents, market lamb entries may be mouthed at weighin and must have lamb teeth to be eligible to compete. - Male animals having one or both testicles contained in the body cavity are not eligible to show in market classes. - Sheep must be slick shorn to the skin above the knee and hock joints prior to fair check-in. - 6.
-The official rate of gain starting weight will be spring weigh-in weight.
+At the discretion of superintendents, market lamb entries may be mouthed at weighin and must have lamb teeth to be eligible to compete. - 4.
+Male animals having one or both testicles contained in the body cavity are not eligible to show in market classes. - 5.
+Sheep must be slick shorn to the skin above the knee and hock joints prior to fair check-in. - The official rate of gain starting weight will be spring weigh-in weight.
 The final weight will be the official show and sale weight.
 Market lambs must meet the minimum show and sale requirements and be shown to qualify for rate of gain awards. - 7.
 The USDA's Scrapie Eradication Program will be enforced at the Logan County Fair. - 8.
 No coloring of lambs allowed above the flanks. - 9.
-Products containing oils or dyes are not permitted for use. - Sheep will not be weighed wearing leg wraps or halters.
-They must be removed in order to be weighed. - 11.
-Dying of hair or skin is prohibited on the grounds of the Logan County Fair.
+Products containing oils or dyes are not permitted for use. - 10.
+Sheep will not be weighed wearing leg wraps or halters.
+They must be removed in order to be weighed.

 - 20 Lightweight (110 122 lbs)

 - 21 Middleweight (123 135 lbs)

 - 22 Middle Heavyweight (136 147 lbs)

 - 23 Heavyweight (148 160 lbs)

 - 24 Underweight Lamb (less than 110lbs-not eligible for champion or sale)

 - 25 Overweight (161 and over-not eligible for champion or sale)

-- 26 Rate of Ğain
+- 26 Rate of Gain

 - 200 Junior Showmanship

 - 201 Int.
 Showmanship

 - 202 Senior Showmanship